How to propagate herbs and other perennial plants

 It’s also possible to root cuttings in water.
 Take the cutting as described above and simply plunk it into a glass of water.
 Keep the water fresh and abundant and the cutting will eventually develop roots.

 Is it better to root cuttings in water or soil?

-The benefit to rooting in water is that you can easily tell if the plant is making new roots.
-It’s very easy to simply stick a cutting in a glass and wait.
+The benefit to rooting in water is that you can tell if the plant is making new roots.
+It’s also very easy to simply stick a cutting in a glass and wait.

 Whether you use water or soil, wait to see new growth develop on the plant before moving it to the garden.
 New growth is a sure sign the plant has formed roots and that the roots are working to take up nutrients.
 Think of new growth as a literal green light to transplant!

 Note that many people use rooting hormone when putting cuttings into soil.
 This is an inexpensive powder that can help roots form more quickly.
 It’s helpful but not at all essential.
 Try it and see if you like it, but if you don’t have any, go right ahead and root your cuttings without it.

 Keep in mind that the rate of new root development will vary from plant to plant.
 Woodier plants, like thyme, rosemary or lavender typically take longer to start making roots.
 By contrast, plants like oregano, mint and chamomile both form new roots very quickly.
 The best course of action is to take several cuttings and carefully monitor their development.